Gentle Tools To Help When Life Feels Heavy.

 You can spend just a few minutes each day meditating to reap the health benefits.

-There are many ways to meditate, like sitting quietly with your eyes closed, going for a walk, eating your lunch slowly, or doing something you really enjoy without distraction.
+There are many ways to meditate, like doing a 5-minute breathing session, going for a short walk, eating your lunch slowly, or doing something you really enjoy without distraction.

 The next time you feel like reaching for your cellphone or television remote, remember JOMO.